-Students shall complete the 1-semester EMS 109/EMS 110 courses and will be expected to take National Registry practical examinations at the next available exam date following successful course completion.
+Students shall complete the 1-semester courses listed below and will be expected to take National Registry practical examinations prior to the end of the semester.
 Upon successful completion of practical examination testing, students will arrange for cognitive testing at the earliest convenience.